|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Some very nice pictures are being painted by the last few model runs of the Euro, the GFS and its ensembles.
 If they turn out to be right, we could almost move the 2011 start date for meteorological spring up to tomorrow rather than March 1, as the weather pattern over the US will be of the seasonal 'transition starter' type that we'd normally see a few weeks later.
 Along with a strong warming trend beginning tomorrow for the lower 50% of the US, a persistent western upper troughing pattern is shown developing into the later half of next week and staying in place for several days.
-This should not only result in an even more robust and entrenched warmup for the central/eastern US, but introduce the possibility of thunderstorms - maybe even an storm observation day or two for the Midwest and Great Plains.
+This should not only result in an even more robust and entrenched warmup for the central/eastern US, but introduce the possibility of thunderstorms - maybe even an storm photography day or two for the Midwest and Great Plains.

 GFS Forecast for Tuesday 2/22

 Now again, we all know these models are not reliable more than 5 or so days out - but the big western trough is showing up with consistency and agreement among multiple models into late next week, which lends a little more believability to something like it happening.
 At some point, we do know that if such a trough does develop, it eventually will either move eastward or shed 'shortwaves' of energy to its east, increasing the chances for thunderstorms over the Plains/Midwest.
 Of course, deep moisture will not be as available as it is in later weeks/months ahead.
 That simply means a lesser chance for tornado outbreaks, but reasonable chances for thunderstorms.
-For a lot of storm observers (including me) that's a welcome thought.
+For a lot of storm photographers (including me) that's a welcome thought.